Hinduism in the United Kingdom: Converts

+Society

 Politics

 In the 2017 general election, eight Hindu MPs (five Conservative and three Labour) were elected to Parliament.

-During the 2019 United Kingdom general election, The Times of India reported that supporters of Narendra Modi's ruling Bharatiya Janata Party (BJP) were actively campaigning for the Tories in 48 marginal seats, and the Today programme reported that it had seen WhatsApp messages sent to Hindus across the country urging them to vote Conservative.
+During the 2019 general election, The Times of India reported that supporters of Narendra Modi's ruling Bharatiya Janata Party (BJP) were actively campaigning for the Tories in 48 marginal seats, and the Today programme reported that it had seen WhatsApp messages sent to Hindus across the country urging them to vote Conservative.
 Some British Indians spoke out against what they saw as the BJP's meddling in the UK election.
 The Hindu Council UK has been strongly critical of Labour, going as far as to say that Labour is "anti-Hindu" and objected to the party's condemnation of the Indian government's actions in the disputed territory of Kashmir.

-Current Prime Minister, Rishi Sunak, became the first British Prime Minister who is practicing Hinduism as well as first non-white Prime Minister.
+In 2022, Rishi Sunak became the first practicing Hindu British Prime Minister, as well as the first non-white Prime Minister of the United Kingdom.

-Controversies
+Economics

+The 2021 census for England and Wales recorded 66.9% of Hindus either owning their home with a mortgage (43.6%) or outright (23.3%).
+27.6% rent privately or live rent free and the remaining 5.5% live in social housing.

+Hindus are on average the second wealthiest religious group after Jewish people in the UK.
+Employees who identified as Hindu have consistently had the second-highest median hourly earnings; in 2018, this was £13.80.

 Discrimination and stereotyping

-A report authored by Robert Berkeley of Runnymede Trust states that the Hindu community groups and organizations in the United Kingdom face systematic disadvantage and discrimination.
+A report authored by Robert Berkeley of Runnymede Trust states that the Hindu community groups and organisations in the United Kingdom face systematic disadvantage and discrimination.
 They face a legacy of inequality, targeting and stereotyping in daily life and by the media, which has left the Hindu community isolated, with a limited capacity to engage with other communities, or address the problems they face.